Active Stock You Need to Watch: Novo Nordisk A/S (NVO)

 For Novo Nordisk A/S (NYSE:NVO) out of the analyst recommendations 1 analysts recommend stock a Buy, 0 rate the stock Outperform, 0 analysts recommend to Hold the stock, 0 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Novo Nordisk A/S (NYSE:NVO) has a market capitalization of $88.32 Billion and its number of outstanding shares are 1.89 Billion.
-During previous trade 1.26 Million shares of Novo Nordisk A/S (NYSE:NVO) exchanged hands whereas on average almost 1.37 Million shares has been traded.
+Shares of Novo Nordisk A/S (NYSE:NVO) has a market capitalization of $81.83 Billion and its number of outstanding shares are 1.89 Billion.
+During previous trade 0 shares of Novo Nordisk A/S (NYSE:NVO) exchanged hands whereas on average almost 1.44 Million shares has been traded.